-23. On July 11, 2008, I reviewed LINDSEY's Preferred Bank bank records, which showed the following:\\\\\.
-YACHT 24.
-On September 11, 2008, myself and SA Guernsey interviewed Robin Goodman at South Shore Yacht Sales, 550 Marina Parkway D-3, Chula Vista, CA 92154, who provided the following information: 1.
-He was the broker for Mexican buyer Nestor Moreno (Nestor) for the purchase of a yacht for \$1.8 million dollars.
-2. Nestor signed the paperwork himself, but much of the transaction was handled by Nestor's brother, Cesar Moreno (Cesar) who lived in Chula Vista, California.
-The payment for the yacht came in "lumps," some of it by wire, and some through checks by Enrique Aguilar (Aguilar).
-Goodman did not recall meeting Aguilar, but thought he was Nestor's business partner.
-25. On July 12, 2008, I reviewed the following documents received from SA Tornatore: a.
+e.
+Much of the transaction was handled by NESTOR's brother, Cesar Moreno (Cesar) who lived in Chula Vista, California.
+Cesar made it clear that the yacht was for his brother, NESTOR. f.
+The payment for the yacht came in "lumps," some of it by wire, and some through checks from ENRIQUE AGUILAR (AGUILAR). g.
+Goodman did not recall meeting AGUILAR, but thought he was NESTOR's business partner.
+26. On July 12, 2008, I reviewed the following documents received from SA Tornatore: a.
 One "Membership Interest to Purchase Agreement" between David D. Connor and Christine K. Connor and Baja Horizon, Inc. for the purchase price of 1,810,000 and a closing date of September 29, 2006.
 Cesar Moreno is listed as President of Baja Horizon, Inc. b.
-Photos of Cesar Moreno driving the yacht.
+Photos of Cesar Moreno on the yacht.